It is believed to be due to a swelling of the nerve that controls the muscles of the face.

 The condition more commonly affects:

-- individuals who have diabetes or upper respiratory diseases
+- those with diabetes or upper respiratory diseases

-- pregnant women - especially during the third trimester
+- women during pregnancy, especially in the third trimester

 - women who gave birth less than 1 week ago